FirmwGuy/CEP/docs/L0_KERNEL/L0-ALGORITHMS.md

 * Every federation mount writes `async_pnd`, `async_shm`, and `async_nat` under `/net/telemetry/<peer>/<mount>/`, mirroring the OPS async requests in a beat-friendly dictionary.
 * The same counters land under `/rt/analytics/async/(shim|native)/<provider>/<mount>/jobs_total`, giving tooling a single branch to inspect when tracking shim vs. provider-native completions.
-* When a provider lacks async hooks, the manager emits `tp_asyncun` once per mount and marks the associated async handle as a shim so telemetry stays honest about the fallback.
+* When a provider lacks async hooks, the manager emits `tp_async_unsp` once per mount and marks the associated async handle as a shim so telemetry stays honest about the fallback.

 **Where it lives.** `src/enzymes/fed_transport_manager.c` refreshes both the telemetry and analytics trees whenever mount state changes.